 Renewing a Notary commission takes time, and every state has its own set of guidelines for when a Notary may renew.

-For example, California and Florida recommend starting the renewal process at least 6 months before their current commission expires to avoid a gap between commissions.
+For example, California and Florida recommend starting the renewal process at least 6 months before your current commission expires to avoid a gap between commissions.
 Illinois Notaries, however, may only apply for reappointment 60 days before the expiration of an existing commission, and Texas Notaries cannot start their renewals earlier than 90 days before their current commission expiration date.

 Tip: Know your state’s renewal guidelines, including renewal timeframes, and follow them.